Ko'olau - CLOSED

 Tom Doak made a point of playing Ko’olau in 2016 and brutally awarded the course a zero out of ten on his Doak rating scale:

-“Celebrated by the golf press of the day for its 155 Slope rating, the highest in the nation, Ko’olau is a torturous test of golf tacked onto a rain forest mountainside, just half an hour from Honolulu.
-Built originally by a Japanese conglomerate, it was bought out by a local church, which prized the large clubhouse as a space for a place of worship, and operates the course to try to generate money for the congregation.
+“Celebrated by the golf press of the day for its 155 Slope rating, the highest in the nation, Ko’olau is a torturous test of golf tacked onto a rainforest mountainside, just half an hour from Honolulu.
+Built originally by a Japanese conglomerate, it was bought out by a local church, which prized the large clubhouse as a space for a place of worship and operated the course to try to generate money for the congregation.
 So, it would be blasphemous for me to say what I really think of it, other than Lord have mercy for those who choose to play here.”